How to Stock Your Pantry on a Budget

-If freezer and pantry organizing gets you hot, pour a glass of wine, slip into something a little more comfortable, and come on in.
-Organizing porn abounds in this post!
+If freezer and pantry organizing gets you hot, pour a glass of wine, slip into something a little more comfortable, and let’s go.
+Organizing voyeurism abounds in this post!
 If it isn’t your thing (yet), no worries.
-Just don’t let your pantries get in a bunch. 🙂
+Just don’t let your “pantries” get in a bunch. 🙂

 There are few things more terrifying than realizing you have no idea what to make for dinner.
 Or lunch.
 Or breakfast.

 Well, rats with tiny hatchets are more terrifying.
 No questions.
 I would take meal planning over rats any day. :shudder:

-There are loads of meals that can be made on the fly (related: 20-Minute Dinner Recipes), but part of being able to be so flexible with your cooking, involves having staples on hand.
+There are loads of meals that can be made on the fly (related: 20-Minute Dinner Recipes), but in order to be flexible with your cooking, you need to have staples on hand.
 A well-stocked pantry is like an insurance policy or a fire extinguisher; break open in case of emergency.

 It is easy to get a bug up your butt and rush out and buy a bunch of new stuff for your cupboards and pantry.
 I recommend a slower approach because it will make you focus on what you really need.
 And it can be done in a frugal manner that doesn’t blow your grocery budget.
 You do have a grocery budget, right? 🙂